grantmcdermott/grantmcdermott.github.io/_posts/2022-01-14-fast-geospatial-datatable-geos.md

 ![plot of chunk dt_union](/figure/posts/2022-01-14-fast-geospatial-datatable-geos/dt_union-1.png)

-Okay, I'll admit that there are a few tiny tweaks we need to make to the plot call.
+Now, I'll admit that there are a few tiny tweaks we need to make to the plot call.
 Unlike with the non-**data.table** workflow, this time we have to specify the geometry aesthetic with `aes(geometry=geometry, ...)`.
 Otherwise, **ggplot2** won't know what do with this object.
 The other difference is that it doesn't automatically recognise the CRS (i.e. "NAD27"), so the projection is a little off.
 Again, however, that information is contained with the `geometry` column of our `nc_dt` object.
-It just requires that we provide this information to our plot call explicitly.
+It just requires that we provide the CRS to our plot call explicitly.